PAR-30003 - Older Persons & Frailty

 Intended Learning Outcomes

-Analyse the ageing process and the pathophysiological changes in frailty: 2
+Critically analyse the biological ageing process and associated pathophysiological changes in frailty: 2

-Critically discuss the impact of polypharmacy for the elderly and frail patient and summarise implications for assessment and management of frailty, trauma and long term conditions in the elderly: 2
+Critically evaluate the impact of polypharmacy on the assessment and management of frailty, trauma and long term conditions in frail patients: 2

-Identify and assess the risk factors for and signs of frailty and falls in adults including minority BAME, LGBQT and Learning Disability service users: 1
+Examine the risk factors and signs of frailty and falls in adults, including individuals from Global Ethnic Majority groups, LGBTQ+ communities and Learning Disability service users: 1

 Evaluate a range of assessment tools that may assist in the detection of frailty: 1